Unintended pregnancy: Improving access to effective contraception

 Providing contraceptives and family planning services at low or no cost to the user helps prevent unintended pregnancies.
 Many of those at risk of unintended pregnancy have little income, so even though contraceptives are highly cost-effective, up-front cost can be a barrier.
 Subsidized family planning services improve the health of the population and saves money for governments and health insurers by reducing medical, education, and other costs to society.

 In 2006, publicly funded family planning services (Title X, Medicaid, and state funds) helped women avoid 1.94 million unintended pregnancies, thus preventing about 860,000 unintended births and 810,000 abortions.
 Without publicly funded family planning services, the number of unintended pregnancies and abortions in the United States would be nearly two-thirds higher among women overall and among teens, and the number of unintended pregnancies among lower-class women would nearly double.
-The services provided at publicly funded clinics saved the federal and state governments an estimated $5.1 billion in 2008 in short term medical costs.
+The services provided at publicly funded clinics saved the federal and state governments an estimated $5.1 billion in 2008 in short-term medical costs.
 Nationally, every $1.00 invested in helping women avoid unintended pregnancy saved $3.74 in Medicaid expenditures that otherwise would have been needed.

 In the United States, women who have an unintended pregnancy are more likely to have subsequent unplanned pregnancies.
-Providing family planning and contraceptive services as part of prenatal, postpartum and post abortion care can help reduce recurrence of unintended pregnancy.
+Providing family planning and contraceptive services as part of prenatal, postpartum, and post abortion care can help reduce recurrence of unintended pregnancy.

-Outside of the United States, providing modern contraceptives to the 201 million women at risk of unintended pregnancy in low income countries who do not have access to effective contraception would cost an estimated US$3.9 billion per year.
+Outside of the United States, providing modern contraceptives to the 201 million women at risk of unintended pregnancy in low-income countries who do not have access to effective contraception would cost an estimated US$3.9 billion per year.
 This expenditure would prevent an estimated 52 million unintended pregnancies annually, preventing 1.5 million maternal and child deaths annually, and reduce induced abortions by 64% (25 million per year).
-Reduced illness related to pregnancy would preserve 27 million healthy life years, at a cost of $144 per year of healthy life.
+Reduced illness related to pregnancy would preserve 27 million healthy life years, for $144 per year of healthy life.